Carowinds: 2020s

 Carowinds did not open for normal operation during the 2020 season as a result of the COVID-19 pandemic in the United States.
 The park hosted a new holiday event, however, called "Taste of the Season" from November 21 – December 20, 2020.
 The event featured food, live shows, and other holiday activities throughout the park, as well as a select number of amusement rides.
 The park returned to normal operation in May 2021.
 In 2021, Boogie Board Racer, the longest mat racing slide in the Southeast, opened in Carolina Harbor.
 Retirement of the Rip Roarin' Rapids ride was also announced, along with the closure of the Dinosaurs Alive! attraction, to prepare for future development.

 In July 2022, Carowinds announced the closures of Plants vs. Zombies 3Z Arena, Yo-Yo, and Southern Star attractions.
 As part of the new Aeronautica Landing area of the park, Air Racers, The Airwalker, Gear Spin, Gyro Force, Hover and Dodge, and Wind Star were announced as their replacements for the 2023 season.
 Carowinds began year-round operation in 2023, including limited park operation on weekends in January and February and Flights & Bites, a seasonal offering in Harmony Hall.
 The park also celebrated their 50th anniversary with limited time entertainment offerings, unique food and beverage, and vintage merchandise.
 In accordance with their 50th anniversary milestone, Carowinds announced its new Aeronautica Landing area would open in April 2023.
 Aeronautica Landing, the centerpiece of Carowinds' 50th anniversary celebration, pays tribute to the Carolinas' spirit of invention and the history of flight.
 The new area opened on April 7.
 Year-round operations were discontinued at the end of the season.

-On July 1, 2024, a merger of equals between Cedar Fair and Six Flags was completed, creating Six Flags Entertainment Corporation.
-As part of the merger, a new corporate headquarters was established in Charlotte, North Carolina, relocating Cedar Fair operations from Sandusky, Ohio, and legacy Six Flags operations from Arlington, Texas.
-Charlotte previously served as the headquarters of Paramount Parks, prior to its acquisition by Cedar Fair.
+On July 1, 2024, a merger of equals between Cedar Fair and Six Flags was completed, creating a new Six Flags Entertainment Corporation.
+As part of the merger, the corporate headquarters was relocated to Charlotte, North Carolina, five miles northeast of the park, at the same location that had served as the headquarters of Paramount Parks.